PremKarki128/MSR-II/README.md

 ### Used System to reproduce
  Windows Subsystem for Linux 20.04 on Window 10
- #### Installation Process:
- Go to Control Panel:-> Program:-> Turn Windows features on or off and check the Windows Subsystem For Linux  after restart of the Windows go to Microsoft Store and download the Linux kernel and run to install.
  Python Version: 3.8.5
  TensorFlow Version: 2.4.1

 # Process